Setting up a tent can be difficult, especially if you’re not used to it. But with the right tools and a little know-how, anyone can do it.

 When you pack for your trip, make sure you have easy access to your tent, stakes, poles, mallet, tarp, etc. The first thing you will want to do when you arrive at your campsite is set up your tent.

-Digging through all of your camping gear to access the things you need first is such a pain (been there, done that).
+Digging through your camping gear to access the things you need first is such a pain (been there, done that).

-The first thing you need to do before setting up your tent is to choose a good spot for your tent.
-Many campgrounds have tent sites with a designated tent pad, saving a lot of time and effort.
+The first thing you need to do before setting up your tent is choose a good spot.
+Many campgrounds have tent sites with a designated tent pad, saving time and effort.

 So many things to think about, but you will be much happier if you have your tent in a good spot from the start.